hyperledger/bevel/docs/source/glossary.md

 ### Constellation
 Haskell implementation of a general-purpose system for submitting information in a secure way. it is  comparable to a network of MTA (Message Transfer Agents) where messages are encrypted with PGP.
 Contains Node ( Private transaction manager ) and the Enclave.

+### Enode
+Enode is a url which identifies a node, it is generated using the node keys.

+### Istanbul Tool
+Istanbul tool is istanbul binary compiled from the code repository.

+### Node Keys
+Node keys consist of node private and node public keys.
+Those keys are required by the binaries provided by quorum to boot the node and the network.

 ### Private Transactions
 Private Transactions are those Transactions whose payload is only visible to the network participants whose public keys are specified in the privateFor parameter of the Transaction . privateFor can take multiple addresses in a comma separated list.